-- а the reported symptoms
+The reported symptoms

-- brief details of the installation. b С
+Brief details of the installation.

-- details of the circumstances of failure
+Details of the circumstances of failure

-Following the routine warranty period, Maestro amplifiers may be returned via your dealer, to the manufacturer for any necessary repairs or refurbishing.
+Following the routine warranty period, the unit may be returned via your dealer, to the manufacturer for any necessary repairs or refurbishing.
 Details of the work required/reported fault must accompany the unit, and nominal charges will be levied.